 Then head to the fashion district.
 Check out Santee Alley and the Row for a truly unique and fantastic shopping experience.

 Eat your way through Little Tokyo & Chinatown

 There’s no better way to experience Los Angeles’ diversity than to walk around Downtown.
 Each district is a world of its own.
 Little Tokyo and Chinatown are no exception.

 Be sure to visit these two districts for great sightseeing and even better food.

 Explore Griffith Park

-One of my favorite places on the Eastside is Griffith Park.
-This massive park is located right in the middle of Hollywood and filled with so many things to do.
+Among all the free things to do in Los Angeles on the Eastside is hanging out in Griffith Park, one of my favorite places.
+This massive park is located right in the middle of Hollywood and is filled with so many things to do.
 It’s the perfect place to picnic or go hiking.

 Driving around the park is a great way to see gorgeous views of LA, the Hollywood Hills, and the jaw-dropping houses within.
 Griffith Park is also home to my favorite theater in LA, the Greek Theatre.